What Are Withdrawal Valuations?

 Once all withdrawals from the past 90 days are filled, any additional Drops deposited beyond this will be added at the 24-hour average market price.

 Users are able to track all of their withdrawals from the Withdrawal History table.
 The table displays all withdrawals from both your primary and secondary accounts and informs users how long is left on their 90-day timers, how many Drops they withdrew and re-deposited, and displays what timers have or have not yet been completed.

-- Returned: Refers to the amount redeposited after making a withdrawal.
+- Amount Returned: Refers to the amount redeposited after making a withdrawal.

-- Days Left: Refers to how many days are remaining on the 90-day withdrawal timer.
+- Time Left: Refers to how many days are remaining on the 90-day withdrawal timer.